hawara-es/spanish-vat-numbers/docs/nif-nie.md

 The `errorMessage` method returns a string with the reason of the validation failure.
 If the value was valid, it returns an empty string.

-There NIF/NIE validator returns specific validation result objects for certain errors.
+The NIF/NIE validator returns specific validation result objects for certain errors.

 #### Must Be a String